- Instructions for Form 8952 - Introductory Material

 Stock that represents at least 80% of the total voting power and at least 80% of the total value of the stock of each of the other corporations (except for the common parent) must be owned directly by one or more of the other includible corporations.

-For this purpose, the term "stock" generally does not include any stock that (a) is nonvoting, (b) is nonconvertible, (c) is limited and preferred as to dividends and does not participate significantly in corporate growth, and (d) has redemption and liquidation rights that do not exceed the issue price of the stock (except for a reasonable redemption or liquidation premium).
+For this purpose, the term "stock" generally doesn’t include any stock that (a) is nonvoting, (b) is nonconvertible, (c) is limited and preferred as to dividends and doesn’t participate significantly in corporate growth, and (d) has redemption and liquidation rights that don’t exceed the issue price of the stock (except for a reasonable redemption or liquidation premium).
 See section 1504(a)(4).

 The contact person is the person the IRS may contact if there is an issue with the application.
-If the contact person does not have legal authority to bind the taxpayer, the taxpayer must attach to Form 8952 a properly executed Form 2848.
+If the contact person doesn’t have legal authority to bind the taxpayer, the taxpayer must attach to Form 8952 a properly executed Form 2848.

 Special instructions for Form 2848.
 On Form 2848, line 3, enter "Voluntary Classification Settlement Program" as the Description of Matter.
 Leave the entry spaces for Tax Form Number and for Year(s) or Period(s) blank.
 Check the box on Form 2848, line 4.